Applying to Graduate School: What to Know

 After completing an undergraduate degree, students are then faced with a “next steps” decision.
 Some opt to take their bachelors and settle into their professions, while others choose to continue learning through additional coursework, another undergraduate degree, or pursue a graduate degree program.

 The Advantage of a Master’s Degree

 Pursuing graduate school isn’t always necessary depending on your career aspirations, but many professions do require a post-undergraduate degree.
-Education administrators, counselors, clinical social workers, healthcare manager and occupational therapist careers all require a graduate degree which promotes further centered learning.
+Education administrators, counselors, clinical social workers, and occupational therapist careers all require a graduate degree which promotes further centered learning.

 How Graduate School Differs from Undergrad

 According to the Inquiries Journal, graduate programs involve coursework that is “designed to help prepare you for your comprehensive exams and for writing a dissertation.”
-This coursework is directly reflective of what is needed and takes into consideration licensing, certification, and everything else essential to finding success in a your chosen career.
+This coursework is directly reflective of what is needed and takes into consideration licensing, certification, and everything else essential to finding success in your chosen career.

 How to Apply to Graduate School

 According to The Princeton Review, students should begin thinking about graduate school long before they attend: seven months before you enroll.
 This helps assure you’re making the decision right for you.

 In the beginning stages, you may consider the following:

 - Define your professional goals and determine what you should study – make sure these goals correlate with your personal ones as well.